janelia-cellmap/schemas/cloud/janelia-cosem-publications/heinrich-2021a/README.md

 This directory contains raw FIB-SEM data, foreground/background masks, hand-annotated ground-truth, predictions, refined segmentations, and analysis volumes used to generate the results described in [Heinrich et al., 2021](https://www.biorxiv.org/content/10.1101/2020.11.14.382143v1).

-### Organization of datasets
+### Organization of this directory

-For each dataset we provide some or all of the following sources of data, all of which should embed in the same physical coordinate space:
+For each dataset listed at the top level of this directory, we provide some or all of the following sources of data, all of which should embed in the same physical coordinate space:
 * FIB-SEM data: FIB-SEM volumes that have been aligned and minimally preprocessed.

 * Light microscopy (LM) data: For some datasets, samples were imaged with light microscopy prior to the acquisition of FIB-SEM images.
 These LM volumes typically contain multiple channels that each represent a fluorescently labelled organelle or subcellular structure.